its-anurag-p/HTML-web-page-Development/HTML Development/17. HTML Merging Cells/readme.txt

 Line 15: <td align="center">$100</td>
 ...aligns the value to the center.

 The no wrap attribute is used to mention all all text in a single line.

+The background attribute in the table is used to set the background for the table.
+As used to set for the whole table, similarly it can be used to set an background image for each column or row.